How to apply for your first Irish passport as an adult

 If your previous passport was issued when you were a child and has not yet expired (or has only recently expired), your application is considered a renewal application and not a first-time application.

 Adult passports are valid for 10 years.
-If your last passport was issued over 15 years ago, you will have to apply as if you were a first-time applicant.
+If your last passport was issued over 15 years ago, you must apply as if you were a first-time applicant.

-The Passport Service strongly recommends that you apply for your passport at least 8 weeks before your travel date if you are applying by post and at least 20 days if you apply online.
+The Passport Service processing times are at least 8 weeks before your travel date if you are applying by post and at least 20 days if you apply online.

 You can apply for your first Irish passport: